 High Blood Pressure and Sex

-The Brazilian health minister Jose Gomes Temporao urged his fellow citizens in April 2010 to have more sex because it is an important form of physical activity.
-This was suggested as a way to help prevent chronic diseases, high blood pressure, diabetes and high cholesterol.
+In April 2010, Brazilian Health Minister Jose Gomes Temporao urged his fellow citizens to have more sex, saying its an important form of exercise.
+The idea was to help prevent chronic diseases such as high blood pressure, diabetes and high cholesterol.

-According to that report, the physical strain of sex is not considered dangerous for people whose hypertension is well controlled with or without medication.
-If in doubt, a cardiac stress test can be performed.
+They say that the physical exertion of sex is not considered dangerous for people whose hypertension is well controlledpossibly with medication.
+If in doubt, a cardiac stress test should be performed.

-A newer study published in the journal Biological Psychology found that regular sex can even lower blood pressure.
-Participants who reported a satisfying sex life showed lower blood pressure under stress than those who were less or not sexually active.
-The study also distinguished between sex with a partner and masturbation: sex with a partner appeared to lower blood pressure more than masturbation.
+A recent study published in the journal Biological Psychology showed that regular sex can even lower blood pressure.
+Participants who reported having a satisfying sex life had lower blood pressure under stress than those who were less sexually active or not sexually active at all.
+The study also found a difference between sex with a partner and masturbation: sex with a partner lowered blood pressure more than masturbation.

 Erectile dysfunction caused by high blood pressure is common in people with hypertension.
-Medication is often blamed, but recent research suggests that most blood pressure drugs do not threaten male potency.
-Rather, the overall health condition is usually responsible for reduced sexual function.
-Many people with high blood pressure also have other problems such as high blood lipids, diabetes and/or overweight.
-In these cases, erectile dysfunction should be seen as part of the metabolic syndrome.
-In the HOPE-3 study, neither blood pressure medication nor cholesterol-lowering drugs led to a higher rate of new erectile problems compared with the placebo group.
-Unfortunately, lowering blood lipids and blood pressure with medication did not prevent erectile dysfunction from occurring.
+Medication is often blamed for it.
+However, recent findings suggest that most blood pressure drugs do not threaten male potency.
+Rather, overall health is usually responsible for a decline in sexual performance.
+Many people with high blood pressure also have other problems such as high cholesterol, diabetes and/or overweight.
+In these cases, erectile dysfunction should be understood as a component of the metabolic syndrome.
+In the HOPE-3 study, neither blood pressure medication nor cholesterol-lowering drugs led to a higher rate of new erectile problems than the placebo group.
+Unfortunately, lowering cholesterol and blood pressure with medication did not prevent the condition from occurring.

-In such cases, doctors can prescribe medications for erectile dysfunction (PDE-5 inhibitors, Viagra).
+In such cases, doctors can prescribe medications for erectile dysfunction (PDE-5 inhibitors, such as Viagra).
 They are usually easy to take.
-One important exception is taking nitrates at the same time: these drugs must not be combined because the combination can cause serious events.
-Some other cardiovascular conditions also make taking Viagra or other PDE-5 inhibitors unsafe.
+One exception is the simultaneous use of nitrates.
+The two types of drugs are incompatible because combining them could lead to serious adverse events.
+Some other cardiovascular conditions also rule out taking Viagra or other PDE-5 inhibitors.

 Sources